MaryamMousavian/MSMGenderBias/README.md

 ## 📦 Dataset Overview

-This repository contains three main files:

-🔹 **QS1_Subset.csv**

-- A subset of **non-gendered** queries from the MS MARCO Passage Ranking collection, used for retrieving documents.
-- Fields:
-  - query_id: query identifier

-🔹 **QS2_Subset.csv**

-- A subset of **bias-sensitive** queries from the MS MARCO Passage Ranking collection, used for retrieving documents.
-- Fields:
-  - query_id: Query identifier

 🔹 **MSMGenderBias.csv**

 - A set of manually annotated passages from the MS MARCO Passage Ranking collection with gender bias labels.